I am applying to the Festivals Investment Scheme but I can’t see it in my dropdown menu

-All applications that are eligible will receive a written assessment.
-This can be requested from the Festival’s team by sending an email to email@example.com twelve weeks after the application deadline.
+All applications that are deemed eligible can receive a written assessment.
+This can be requested from the Festival’s team by sending an email to email@example.com at any time.

-We run a classical music series which takes place every month over the course of the year.
+We run a classical music/literature series which takes place every month over the course of the year.
 Can we apply to the Festival Investment Scheme?

 Proposals that are linked events (e.g. a quarterly or monthly music or literature series), programmes primarily focused on the delivery of workshops series, summer schools, on-going classes or one-off events, etc. will not be prioritised for funding through the Festival Investment Scheme.
 You should speak to someone in your relevant artform team about other types of funding for this activity including Arts Grant Funding.

 We run a festival that takes place in a larger festival programme.
 The larger festival is already supported with Strategic Funding from the Arts Council.
 Can we apply for a Festival Investment Scheme